pdfmake/docs/content/document-definition-object/tables.md

 Conceptually tables are similar to columns.
 They can however have headers, borders and cells spanning over multiple columns/rows.

+{{% alert theme="warning" %}}The table node expects a valid table value.
+If the value is invalid or empty, an error is thrown.
+This includes the table.body property as well.{{% /alert %}}

 ```js
 var docDefinition = {
   content: [